 One rumour that has popped up a few times is that the next iPad Pro would have a glass back for wireless charging.
 In Gurman’s Power On newsletter, he mentions that a wireless charging system will be introduced.
 However, a 9to5 Mac report suggested the glass back might have been canned already, possibly due to its delicate nature.
 Fitting in wireless charging is tricky without a glass back, so it’ll worth keeping an eye on how this unfolds in the months leading up to release.

 Other rumours suggest that the iPad Pro 2022 will take it a step further and introduce reverse-wireless charging, which will allow the device to charge up other devices, such as your Airpods, Apple Watch or iPhone.
 However, it is possible that these features – especially reverse-wireless charging – will be saved until 2023.

 Chinese site MyDrivers published new renders (seen above) of the next Apple tablet, with the inclusion of a notch.
 Considering that the iPad Pro already uses FaceID for authentication, it does make a bit more sense that it would be included, seeing as that requires a sizeable camera on the front of the screen.
-We can only hope that the bezels are thinned out as a result.

 That’s all we know about the iPad Pro 2022 right now, but we’ll make sure to update this article as soon as hear more details.
 Keep this page bookmarked for more updates.

 Putting faster and faster chips inside tablets is fine – what I really want to see from Apple though is software that can properly utilise it.